 - Navigating through the challenges of infertility, early menopause, aging and how to truly embrace with your WORTH as a woman

 I realized the secret to overcoming challenges and extreme conditions is grit; courage and resolve, strength of character.
-I speak to groups about embracing my 6 components of GGRIT; learn to truly believe in themselves and create a mindset to overcome any obstacle.
-This includes falling in order to grow.
+I speak to groups about embracing my 5 components of GGRIT; learn to truly believe in themselves and create a mindset to overcome any obstacle.